-The proposed bill, if enacted, would establish a new School Mapping Data Program within the Arizona Department of Education (ADE) to enhance emergency response capabilities on school campuses.
-It would require the development of standardized requirements for school mapping data, ensuring that the data is accurate, standardized, and accessible to public safety agencies.
-Key provisions include ensuring compatibility with existing software used by public safety agencies, prohibiting fees for access to the data, and mandating that the data includes detailed floor plans, site-specific labels, and critical utility locations.
-Additionally, schools would be required to develop and annually review their mapping data, certifying its accuracy or updating it as necessary.
+The proposed bill establishes a new School Mapping Data Program within the Arizona Department of Education (ADE) to enhance emergency response capabilities on school campuses.
+It mandates the development of standardized requirements for school mapping data, ensuring that the data is accurate, standardized, and accessible to public safety agencies.
+Key provisions include ensuring compatibility with existing software used by public safety agencies, prohibiting fees for access to the data, and requiring that the data includes detailed floor plans and site-specific labels.
+Additionally, schools are required to develop and annually review their mapping data, certifying its accuracy or updating it as necessary.

 Senate Engrossed Version: 15-231.01